erictik/midjourney-ui/README.dev.md

-Midjourney UI is an open source txt2img UI for AI draw
+Midjourney UI is an open source txt2img UI for AI paint

 First, run the development server: